artivis/distance_map/README.md

 # distance_map

-A package for converting `OccupancyGrid` to 2D distance map.
+A package for converting `OccupancyGrid`/`Costmap2D` to 2D distance map.

 ---